Portal template (experimental)

 Overview

-The Portal template is designed for e-commerce and business use cases—especially where you have multiple user roles (e.g. customers and employees) that require distinct permissions and interfaces.
+The Portal template is designed for business use cases—especially where you have multiple user roles (e.g. customers and employees) that require distinct permissions and interfaces.

-It combines several technologies in a cohesive, production-ready setup:
+The Portal template combines several technologies in a cohesive, easy-to-use setup:

 You don’t need to be an expert in these technologies to get started, but as your app evolves, becoming familiar with them will help you debug and deploy more effectively.